 Of all the many scenes in the show that could have resonated with Xanthis, this one is unexpected.
-But it genuinely has, and the actor is an open book about such things.
+But the actor is an open book about the fact it has.

 “I had no idea that those sorts of things are what Jesus was saying,” he says enthusiastically.
 “Doing this show has made me prick my ears up and listen a lot more and delve deeper into these parables.”

 Xanthis believes these concepts will resonate with viewers of all faiths and backgrounds.
-And if that means more people watch The Chosen, it is only a good thing.
+And if that means more people watch The Chosen, it’s a good thing.

-As a Christian journalist who is also a fan of the show, it is tempting to interview Xanthis as if he is John the Apostle himself, rather than a capable actor playing a role.
+As a Christian journalist who is also a fan of the show, it is tempting to interview Xanthis as if he is John the Apostle himself, rather than an actor playing a role.

-Whether Xanthis finds these Christian audience expectations irritating or shakes them off as “par for the course” of life as an actor is unknown.
-(This author thinks it is probably the latter, given how confident and committed to the intricacies of his craft Xanthis is).
+Whether Xanthis finds these expectations of a Christian audience irritating or shakes them off as “par for the course” as an actor is unknown.
+(Probably the latter, given how confident and committed to the intricacies of his craft Xanthis is).

-And some of the actor’s most fascinating insights are about precisely this topic – exploring how the boundaries between an actor and their character can overlap or blur.
+Regardless, some of the actor’s most fascinating insights are about precisely this topic: how the boundaries between an actor and their character can overlap or blur.

-We talk about the scene in which Jesus heals a leper, and John quickly pulls out a knife, maintaining a shocked face the whole time.
+We talk about a scene in which Jesus heals a leper, and Xanthis’ John quickly pulls out a knife, maintaining a shocked face the whole time.
 Xanthis reveals the mechanics of his craft that filled his mind.
 The camera dictated which hand he held the knife in.
-Thoughts of where he could put said knife once lowered, given his pocket-less costume, filled his mind.
+Thoughts of where he could put the knife once he lowered it, given his pocket-less costume, were top of mind.

 Xanthis is always grateful to hear that his intentions as an actor have successfully resonated with a viewer.
 He has thought deeply about the importance of these scenes – when a character “gets it” for a moment, despite being caught up in events more significant than they realise.